Aliases for RAB8A Gene

 GeneCards Summary for RAB8A Gene

 RAB8A (RAB8A, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAB8A include microvillus inclusion disease and joubert syndrome 1.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+Among its related pathways are Cell Cycle, Mitotic and AMPK signaling pathway.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAB37.

 UniProtKB/Swiss-Prot for RAB8A Gene